Improving Collaborative Filtering Recommendation via Graph Learning: Abstract

 \section{Abstract}

-Recommendation systems are designed to provide personalized predictions for items that are most appealing to individual customers.
-Among various types of recommendation algorithms, $k$-nearest neighbor based collaborative filtering algorithm attracts tremendous attention and are widely used in practice.
-However, the $k$-nearest neighbor scheme can only capture the local relationship among users and the uniform neighborhood size is also not suitable to represent the underlying data structure.
-In this paper, we leverage emerging graph signal processing (GSP) theory to construct sparse yet high quality graph to enhance the solution quality and efficiency of collaborative filtering algorithm.
-Experimental results show that our method outperforms $k$-NN based collaborative filtering algorithm by a large margin on the benchmark data set.
+Recommendation systems aim to provide personalized predictions by identifying items that are most appealing to individual users.
+Among various recommendation approaches, k-nearest-neighbor (kNN)-based collaborative filtering (CF) remains one of the most widely used in practice.
+However, the kNN scheme often results in running the algorithm on a highly dense graph, which degrades computational efficiency.
+In addition, enforcing a uniform neighborhood size is not well suited to capturing the true underlying structure of the data.
+In this paper, we leverage recent advances in graph signal processing (GSP) to learn a sparse yet high-quality graph, improving the efficiency of collaborative filtering without sacrificing recommendation accuracy.
+Experiments on benchmark datasets demonstrate that our method can successfully perform CF-based recommendation using an extremely sparse graph while maintaining competitive performance.